Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Analysis of the inexact method

-Substituting this in~\eqref{eq:thm:discrete_apriori:bound} gives the proof. \end{proof} One particular situation for which~$r_m = 0$ occurs, is when discrete dimensions are matched: $\dim\mbbV_m=\dim\mbbU_n$.
+Combining~\eqref{eq:directProof2} with Corollary~\ref{col:NPGbound} and this bound, gives the desired result. \end{proof} One particular situation for which~$r_m = 0$ occurs, is when discrete dimensions are matched: $\dim\mbbV_m=\dim\mbbU_n$.
 In that case, one recovers actually the standard Petrov--Galerkin method; see Section~\ref{sec:connectStdPG} for an elaboration on this connection.